-A candidate biography.
+- A candidate biography.
 Don’t forget to add a photo and related web links.

 - Digital copies of logos, brochures, flyers, etc.

-- Photographs of the candidate and campaign.
+- Photographs of the candidate and events from the campaign trail.
 Offer several versions for download.
 Low-res files can be used for web, but print requires larger images with higher resolution.

 - Newspaper or other media excerpts.
 Rather than reprinting the material outright, you could create a document or PDF file with links.